newtonproject/HEP-specification/login_process.md

 ### User opens Dapp in NewPay

-* User automatically logged into in-app Dapp
+* User automatically logged into Dapp-in-Dapp